 To get a forensic science entry level job, candidates need to earn a bachelor’s degree in biology, chemistry, microbiology, genetics, or medical technology, and it is recommended candidates take law and communication classes.
 While earning a degree it is also highly recommended that you participate in a low or non-paid internship in a crime laboratory to get experience in the forensic application of science.
 Laboratory experience may be required by some crime labs to get a job.

-The majority of forensic scientists work for state or federal crime laboratories.
-As a result, forensic scientists receive medical and retirement benefits.
-Forensic scientists working for a state usually earn $1,900 a month while those with previous lab experience earn about $3,000 a month.
-Experienced forensic scientists can earn between $35,000-50,000 annually.Working Conditions
+The majority of forensic technicians work for state or federal crime laboratories.
+As a result, forensic scientists may be able to receive medical and retirement benefits.
+Forensic scientists typically earn about $57,850 annually or $27.80 hourly, according to O-net.

 Forensic scientists working for the government usually work 40 hours a week but sometimes work extra to meet deadlines and work on large caseloads.
 Forensic scientists spend most of their time in labs but often travel to crime scenes to examine and analyze evidence, as well as testify in court.